 Total alkalinity indicates the water’s ability to buffer pH changes.
 Buffering means you need to use a larger quantity of a chemical to change the pH.
 At low TA levels, the pH tends to swing around wildly.
 At high TA levels, the pH tends to drift up.

 CH – Calcium Hardness – Safe levels help prevent plaster damage.
 High levels can cause calcium scaling.
-Typically, a range from 220-350 ppm is recommended, though if your pool is a vinyl pool, that range should be lower.
+Typically, a range from 220-350 ppm is recommended.

 Calcium hardness indicates the amount of calcium in the water.
 Over time, water with low calcium levels will tend to dissolve calcium out of plaster, pebble, tile, stone, concrete, and to some extent fiberglass surfaces.
 You can prevent this from happening by keeping the water saturated with calcium.
-In a vinyl liner pool there is no need for calcium, though high levels can still cause problems.
 A gunite pool without a salt-water generator system (SWG) should have CH levels between 250 and 350 if possible.
 With a SWG, CH should be kept between 350 to 450.
 Calcium helps fiberglass pools resist staining and cobalt spotting.
 If you have a spa you might want to keep CH at least 100 to 150 to reduce foaming.

 CYA – Cyanuric Acid – Protects chlorine from sunlight and determines the required FC level.
 This level should range from 30-50 ppm.
 If your pool is a salt-water, this level should range from 70-80 ppm.